-4.4 Metered versus target MW values to estimate negative IRSRs
+4.4 Metered versus target interconnector flow to estimate negative IRSRs

-We recommend no change to AEMO's current practice of using actual interconnector flow (in MW) to estimate the negative IRSR within the current trading interval.
+We recommend no change to AEMO's current practice of using metered interconnector flow from the previous dispatch interval (in MW) to estimate the negative IRSR within the current trading interval.

-As noted in chapter 2, the IRSR is equal to the flow on the associated interconnector flow multiplied by the difference in price between the regions (the actual calculation of the IRSR includes adjustments for the inter-regional losses attributed to each of the two regions associated with the interconnector).
+As noted in chapter 2, the IRSR is equal to the flow on the associated interconnector multiplied by the difference in price between the regions (the actual calculation of the IRSR includes adjustments for the inter-regional losses attributed to each of the two regions associated with the interconnector).
 AEMO can manage excessive negative IRSR by reducing the flow on the interconnector by the application of a clamp on the interconnector flow.